Judiciary of Poland: National Council of the Judiciary

 The National Council of the Judiciary (Krajowa Rada Sądownictwa, KRS) is an auxiliary constitutional organ, holding by virtue of article 179 of the Constitution the exclusive authority to nominate candidates for court judges; it also nominates candidates for court assessors (asesor sądowy), who eventually may become judges.
-Despite the theoretical possibility that the people with appropriate experience in practising law may aspire to the bench in higher courts, in practice, the vast majority of candidates for positions in upper-instance courts has been nominated by the National Council of the Judiciary among the judges already holding office in a lower-instance court.
+Despite the theoretical possibility that the people with appropriate experience in practising law may aspire to the bench in higher courts, in practice, the vast majority of candidates for positions in higher courts has been nominated by the National Council of the Judiciary among the judges already holding office in a lower-instance court.

 Article 187 of the Constitution assigns the following proportions to the composition of members: one member appointed by the President of Poland, four MPs from the Sejm, two senators, and fifteen court judges (appointed at the same time due to a ruling of the Constitutional Tribunal) from all branches of the courts, who are appointed for four-year terms.
 The First President of the Supreme Court, the President of the Supreme Administrative Court and the Minister of Justice are given their seats ex officio.
-Prior to 2018, the National Council of the Judiciary Act apportioned the fifteen judges into quotas: a 2011 law mandated two Supreme Court judges, two appeal court judges, eight district court judges, two administrative court judges, and one military court judge.
+Prior to 2018, the National Council of the Judiciary Act apportioned the fifteen judges by quotas.
+A 2011 law mandated two Supreme Court judges, two appeal court judges, eight district court judges, two administrative court judges, and one military court judge.
 The requirement for strict apportionment has since been abolished.
 Also before 2018, all of the member judges were chosen by the judges themselves, as has been the custom; however, the Sejm has since been granted the power to appoint the members among the judiciary by a simple majority vote, thereby effectively granting control over the KRS to whoever happens to have the majority in the lower house of the Polish parliament, which was the Law and Justice party at the time the law went into force.
+A 2024 law proposal that would revert that change was sent to the Constitutional Tribunal.